 By following these few tips, you can show the Egyptians that you appreciate the richness of their history and traditions and can enjoy a safe and pleasant trip!

-Regarding the conflict situation in Israel and Gaza and the ongoing violent fighting, France updated its recommendations for travelers.
-She recalls in particular that the border area between Egypt and Israel is located in the red zone.
-This area is strictly not recommended as in all of North Sinai.
-In addition, it indicates that it is strictly not recommended to go from Egyptian territory to the Rafah crossing point, which receives wounded and refugees.
+Regarding the conflict situation in Israel and Gaza and the ongoing violent fighting, France has updated its travel recommendations.
+It reiterates in particular that the border area between Egypt and Israel is located in a red zone.
+This area, as in all of North Sinai, is formally not recommended.
+It also states that it is formally not recommended to travel from Egyptian territory to the Rafah crossing, which is hosting wounded people and refugees.

 As the situation evolves from day to day, I recommend that you consult the site directly and regularly diplomatie.gouv.fr to keep you informed of areas to avoid in Egypt.